 WHAT WE BELIEVE

-Giving Light Christian Fellowship is a Prophetic Apostolic church that believes these truths:
+Giving Light Christian Fellowship is a Prophetic Apostolic church.
+Our tenets of faith are as follows.

 We Believe that The Bible is the inspired Word of God and the revealed will of God (II Tim.
 3:15-17; I Peter 1:23-25; Heb.
 4:12).